The History of Leivonmäki National Park

 For a long period, it was typical for the inhabitants in Central Finland to have lots of space around the settlements, because they mostly practiced slash-and-burn agriculture which required large areas of land.
 Until the 1700s, there was enough space for also the new settlers.
 In the end of 1700s and the beginning of 1800s, the general parcelling out of land was carried out in Finland, which prepared the way for more permanent field agriculture.

 After the second world war, Kivisuo Mire was drained to produce fuel peat.
 Peat production ended already in 1954, but by then it had brought along developments such as the road, electricity and telephone.
 New houses were built in Kivisuo and Selänpohja for the workers.
-Now the buildings of Selänpohja are partly in long-term residential use and partly used for tourism activities.
+Now the buildings of Selänpohja are in long-term residential use.

 The Most Valuable Areas Are Protected